SaladTechnologies/comfyui-api/README.md

 The ComfyUI API server supports dynamic model loading, allowing you to specify a model URL in a model-loading node, and the server will automatically download and cache the model before executing the workflow.
 This is useful for workflows that need to potentially use a different model for each request.
-An example may be headshot generation, which would specify a LoRA per person.
+An example may be head-shot generation, which would specify a LoRA per person.
 The LoRA may be generated on-the-fly by another service, and provided to the ComfyUI API server via a URL.

 ```json